 Distract from nibbling with chew toys

-If you find it is too much when your dog won’t stop with this habit, offer your dog an alternative to nibble on, such as a chew toy, as opposed to your chin, hands, or legs.
+If your dog doesn’t stop this habit, offer him an alternative to nibble on, such as a chew toy,

-With all the irresistible toys or bones available, there is surely something that will get your dog’s attention off you.
+With all the irresistible toys or bones available, there is undoubtedly something that will get your dog’s attention off you.

 The most important reason to head off this habit is that it can become seemingly insatiable.
 Eventually, the puppy gets too invested in the physical act, and the nibbling becomes quite uncomfortable.
 At the same time that you want to ease this behavior for your dog, the last thing you need is to overreact and possibly lash out from the pain.